ElisabeteBilini/BigBrainQuiz/README.md

 <h3>Message Congratulations</h3>
 <ul>
 <li>Final message containing percentage of hits, and how many questions you got correct.</li>
-<li>Play button again (restarts the game on the first question) and Exit game button (closes screen on browser and returns to home page on smaller screens).</li>
+<li>The Play again button restarts the game on the first question and the Exit game button takes the user to the thank you for playing page.</li>
 </ul>

 ![index](assets/images/congratulations.png)